Medical expert of the article

 - Metabolic disorders (hypoxemia, hypercapnia, acidosis) are more pronounced and persistent.

-- NSH: local hyperechoic foci in the brain tissue (in premature infants more often in the periventricular region, in full-term - subcortical).
-MPT: focal lesions in the parenchyma of the brain.
+- NSG: local hyperechoic foci in the brain tissue (in premature infants, more often in the periventricular region; in full-term infants, subcortically).
+MRI: focal lesions in the brain parenchyma.

-- CT of the brain: local foci of reduced density in the brain tissue (in premature infants more often in the periventricular region, in full-term - subcortically and / or cortically).
+- CT scan of the brain: local foci of low density in the brain tissue (in premature infants, more often in the periventricular region; in full-term infants, subcortically and/or cortically).

-- FDEG: signs of hypoperfusion in the middle cerebral artery in the terminus and anterior cerebral artery in prematurity.
-An increase in the diastolic component of blood flow velocity, a decrease in the resistance index.
+- FDEG: signs of hypoperfusion in the middle cerebral artery in full-term infants and the anterior cerebral artery in premature infants.
+Increased diastolic component of blood flow velocity, decreased resistance index.

 - Clinical symptoms: